alghalia/Risk-Return-APP/README.md

-### Risk Retun APP
+### Risk Return APP

 **Welcome to my Risk return project.
 Please explore the codebase!**

-This project is an app that helps the user to analyis the funds and decide which fund is the best to investment based on key risk management ratios like the daily returns,standared deviations,sharp ratios and beta.
+This project is an app that helps the user analyze the funds and decide which fund is the best to invest in based on key risk management ratios like daily returns, standard deviations, sharp ratio, and beta.